manakjiri/libprotoserial/docs/For_Developers/Design/Layers/Fragmentation.md

 ## Initial thoughts

-We can build the fragment fragmentation logic on top of the interface,this logic should have its own internal buffer for fragments received from events, because once the event fires, the fragment is forgotten on the interface side to avoid the need for direct access to the interface's RX queue.
+We can build the fragment fragmentation logic on top of the interface, this logic should have its own internal buffer for fragments received from events, because once the event fires, the fragment is forgotten on the interface side to avoid the need for direct access to the interface's RX queue.

 fragmentation handler needs to implement basic congestion and flow control. each handler manages only one interface, each interface can be connected to multiple different interfaces with different addresses, so it would be beneficial to broadcast the state information to share it with everybody, but in terms of total overhead this may not be the best solution (since we are sending data that aims to prevent congestion...)